-This is How You Kick in a Door Like a True Special Forces Operator, According to a Green Beret [VIDEO]
+This is How You Kick in a Door Like a True Special Forces Operator [VIDEO]

 There are numerous techniques for breaching a door, including the use of battering rams and crowbars.
 But Special Forces operators are rarely afforded the opportunity to use such equipment, largely due to the weight and size of the items, which aren’t ideal for fast-moving operations.
 Often, that means kicking in the door is their most convenient option.

 Television shows and movies regularly depict soldiers kicking in doors, but those are Hollywood interpretations, designed to look great but likely not mimicking real-world conditions.

 However, it is possible to kick in a door, as long as you use the proper technique.
 Karl Erickson, a former Green Beret, outlines how operators get the job done while on the battlefield.